 Penalties for Driving on the Wrong Side of the Road

-Under Official Code of Georgia Annotated (OCGA) § 40-6-40, all vehicles are to drive on the right side of the roadway.
+Under the Official Code of Georgia Annotated (OCGA) § 40-6-40, all vehicles are to drive on the right side of the roadway.
 If a driver violates this law, their actions are illegal.
-The penalties for traveling on the wrong side of the road in Georgia depend on each specific situation.
+The penalties for traveling on the wrong side of the road in Georgia depend on each situation.

 Fines

-If a driver turns onto a road, immediately realizes their mistake, and fixes, an officer might decide to either give a warning or a ticket for the violation.
+If a driver turns onto a road, immediately realizes their mistake, and fixes it, an officer might decide to either give a warning or a ticket for the traffic violation.
 Fines for driving the wrong way on a one-way road offense typically range between $150 to 325, but that can vary based on the area where you were stopped and whether or not other offenses were involved.
 The law for driving on a one-way road can be found under OCGA § 40-6-47(b).

-If there was no clear sign showing a road was one-way or the driver had another legitimate reason for being on the wrong side of the road, they might be able to dispute the fine.
+If there was no clear sign showing a road was one-way, or the driver had another legitimate reason for being on the wrong side of the road, they might be able to dispute the fine.

 Points on Driving Record

 If a driver is convicted of driving the wrong way on a one-way road, they would receive three points on their driving record.
-The driver can also expect their insurance premiums to increase after this offense.
-They may be able to complete a traffic safety school for a violation reduction if they have not already done so within the last five years.
+The driver can also expect their insurance rates to increase after this offense.
+They may be able to complete a traffic safety school for a willful violation reduction if they have not already done so within the last five years.

 Exceptions to Driving on the Wrong Side of the Road Laws in Georgia